-Liza Prendergast serves as the Director of Strategy & Outreach at Democracy International.
-In this role, she fosters creative thinking and innovative program design for democracy and development assistance.
-Working with DI’s program teams, she manages proposals and applications across DI’s technical areas, including elections and political transitions, governance, learning, and peace building and conflict transformation programs.
+Liza Prendergast serves as the Senior Director of Strategy & Outreach at Democracy International.
+She fosters creative thinking, innovative program design, and communications for democracy and development assistance focused on elections and political transitions; governance and rule of law; monitoring, evaluation, and learning; and peace building and resilience.
 Since 2013, Ms. Prendergast has helped expand DI’s global presence in Africa, Asia, Europe and Eurasia, the Middle East, and Latin America and the Caribbean.